rw251/hnpwa-no-framework/README.md

 - tiny templating engine  (81 loc 1kb - smaller if gzipped)
 - tiny progress bar (112 loc js, 12 loc css - 1.7kb - smaller if gzipped)

 For github pages available at rw251.github.io/hnpwa-no-framework do npm run build and copy dist contents to docs.
+Then edit html to ref js and css via /hnpwa-no-framework rather than just root